 By Stefan Markarian

-Information for this article was taken from CNN and The Washington Post.
+Information for this report was taken from the nytimes.com and washingtonpost.com

 Whether you're looking for the details of the new dress code or an objective account of Israel-Palestine conflict, you'll find it here in the News section.
 We strive to cover school-centered, local, and global happenings.